neherlab/RSV-mut-fitness/README.md

 # Fitness effects of nucleotide and amino acid mutations updated with novel estimates of neutral rates.

 ## Overview
-This repository computes an updated estimate of the fitness effects of mutations of the SARS-CoV-2 genome, based on the work presented in this [paper](https://doi.org/10.1101/2025.01.07.631013) by H.K.
+This repository computes an updated estimate of the fitness effects of mutations of the RSV genome, based on SARS-CoV-2 work presented in this [paper](https://doi.org/10.1101/2025.01.07.631013) by H.K.
 Haddox,
 G. Angehrn, L. Sesta, C. Jennings-Shaffer, S. Temple, J.G.
 Galloway, W.S.
 DeWitt, J.D.
 Bloom, [F.A.
 Matsen IV](https://matsen.fhcrc.org/), and [R.A.
 Neher](https://neherlab.org/).

 It builds upon and expand a previous approach to estimate viral fitness that can be found at [jbloomlab/SARS2-mut-fitness](https://github.com/jbloomlab/SARS2-mut-fitness/tree/main).

-The counts from the SARS-CoV-2 mutation-annotated tree provided by the [UShER developers](https://usher-wiki.readthedocs.io/) are used to accurately estimate the mutation rates according to:
+The counts from the RSV mutation-annotated tree from Nextstrain (?) are used to accurately estimate the mutation rates according to:

 * A site's local nucleotide context.
-* The base pairing in RNA secondary structure.
+* The base pairing in RNA secondary structure. (from ?)
-* The region of the genome the site belongs to.
+* The region of the genome the site belongs to. (we will check this)

 Fitness effects are subsequently estimated by comparing the actual observed counts to the one predicted from the inferred rates, within a Bayesian probabilistic framework that also provides uncertainties.

 ## References
 - Details about the computational framework can be found in the related [paper](https://doi.org/10.1101/2025.01.07.631013).
-- Data used as reference for RNA secondary structure are in [Lan et al](https://www.nature.com/articles/s41467-022-28603-2).
+- Data used as reference for RNA secondary structure are in [input study].
-- Evidences about influence of secondary structure on mutation rates were first presented in a paper by [Hensel](https://www.biorxiv.org/content/10.1101/2024.02.27.581995v1.abstract).
 - The original approach for estimating mutational fitness is presented in [Bloom & Neher](https://academic.oup.com/ve/article/9/2/vead055/7265011).

-## Interactive plots
-Interactive plots for visualizing the results of the analysis can be found at [https://neherlab.github.io/SARS2-mut-fitness-v2/](https://neherlab.github.io/SARS2-mut-fitness-v2/).
-These are an updated version of some of the plots originally presented at [jbloomlab.github.io/SARS2-mut-fitness](https://jbloomlab.github.io/SARS2-mut-fitness/).

 ## Computational pipeline
 It is possible to reproduce the fitness estimates by running the computational analysis defined in this GitHub repository.